Learn to diagnose, troubleshoot, and rebuild.

 Our advanced diesel graduates are among the best and brightest in the industry.

-Building on the skills and techniques from the Diesel Technology core program, you’ll spend your 12 weeks in Advanced Diesel taking a truck from completely torn-down to 100% road-worthy.
-Along the way, you’ll learn troubleshooting and repair; take an in-depth exploration of electrical systems; and learn the ins and outs of modern emissions
+Building on the skills and techniques from the Diesel Technology core program, you’ll spend your 12 weeks in Advanced Diesel learning how to tear down, diagnose, and rebuild a truck to 100% road-worthy.
+Along the way, you’ll learn troubleshooting and repair; take an in-depth exploration of electrical systems; and learn the ins and outs of modern emissions.

 Get dirty, work hard, and experience firsthand what it’s like to work in a fully functioning truck shop.